 1.)
-The NCKA Angler of the Year ("AOTY") Competition runs from January 1, 2019 to December 31, 2019.
-Fish caught prior to payment of entry fees are ineligible.
+The NCKA Angler of the Year ("AOTY") Competition runs from January 1, 2021 to December 31, 2021.
+FISH CAUGHT PRIOR TO PAYMENT OF ENTRY FEES ARE INELIGIBLE.

 2.)
 The fish entry population covers the following twenty-one categories: Lingcod, Rockfish, Cabezon, Greenling, California Halibut, Pacific Halibut, Flatfish, White Seabass, Surf Perch, Salmon, Sturgeon, Striped Bass, Steelhead, Trout, Brown Trout, Largemouth Bass, Smallmouth Bass and Spotted Bass, Lake Trout, Kokanee, Catfish, and Panfish.